dwaite/connect/openid-connect-4-identity-assurance/representation.md

 or the claims defined in (#userclaims).

 The `claims` element MAY also contain other claims given the value of the respective claim was verified in the verification process represented by the sibling `verification` element.

+Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].